open-craft/ansible-playbooks/playbooks/roles/backup-to-tarsnap/README.md

 Tarsnap role
 ============

-This role does additional configurations over `pmbauer.tarsnap` role:
+This role does additional configurations over `tarsnap` role:

 * Creates tarsnap cache directory
 * Uploads tarsnap key

 It also contains tarsnapper configurations we use.